 The fifth request, Internationalization, is presented in five parts: (a) Faculty Development and Research; (b) Curriculum Development; (c) Public Service and Outreach; (d) Student Exchange and Study Abroad; and (e) Technology and Internationalization.
-The request would help the University prepare its students for our increasingly global society, make significant contributions to increasing the understanding of international forces and events, and address challenges through teaching, research, and public service.
+In January 2002, the Board of Governors adopted Internationalization as the University's sixth long-range strategic direction.
+The following requests will help the University prepare its students for our increasingly global society, make significant contributions to increasing the understanding of international forces and events, and address challenges through teaching, research, and public service.